From Gloom To Gratitude: 8 Skills To Cultivate Joy

 But here's the good news (sorry to be so cheery): You can be taught to have a more positive attitude.
 And — if you work at it — a positive outlook can lead to less anxiety and depression.

 The latest evidence comes from a new study of caregivers — all of whom had the stressful job of taking care of a loved one with dementia.
-The study found, that following a 5-week course, participants' depression scores decreased by 16 percent, and anxiety scores decreased by 14 percent.
-The findings are published in the current issue of Health Psychology.
+The study found that following a five-week course, participants' depression scores decreased by 16 percent and their anxiety scores decreased by 14 percent.
+The findings were published in the current issue of Health Psychology.

 The course teaches eight skills to help people cope with stress.
-Techniques include mindfulness and deep-breathing, setting an attainable daily goal, keeping a gratitude journal, and — yes, it works — performing small acts of kindness.
+Techniques include mindfulness and deep breathing, setting an attainable daily goal, keeping a gratitude journal and — yes, it works — performing small acts of kindness.

 Skeptical?
-Melissa Meltzer Warehall was, too.
-She's caring for her husband Paul, who is 64 and was diagnosed with early onset Alzheimer's in his 50's.
+Melissa Meltzer Warehall was too.
+She's caring for her husband, Paul, who is 64 and was diagnosed with early onset Alzheimer's in his 50s.

-"It's very, very frustrating," Warehall says.
-"To know the man he used to be and the shell of the person he is now."
+"It's very, very frustrating," Warehall says, "to know the man he used to be and the shell of the person he is now."

 When she agreed to be a participant in the study, it was a way to reach out for help.
 She knew she couldn't change her circumstances, but she wanted to learn to cope better.

 "When you're experiencing a lot of stress, it's easy to head into a downward spiral," says Judith Moskowitz of Northwestern University.
-She's trained as a psychologist and studies the ways positive emotion can influence people's health and stress.
+She is trained as a psychologist and studies the ways positive emotions can influence people's health and stress.
 She developed the program taught to the caregivers.

-As part of her research, hundreds of stressed-out people have taken the five-week skills class, including women with breast cancer, people newly diagnosed with HIV, people managing Type-2 diabetes, and people with depression.
+As part of her research, hundreds of stressed-out people have taken the five-week skills class, including women with breast cancer, people newly diagnosed with HIV, people managing Type 2 diabetes and people with depression.
 She has documented benefits in each of those studies.

 "These skills can definitely help people, no matter what type of stress they are experiencing, even if it is 'minor' everyday stress," Moskowitz says.

 Warehall says she began to feel a shift to a sunnier outlook just a few weeks into the program.
-One skill she learned: How to reframe the daily hassles of life into something positive.
+One skill she learned: how to reframe the daily hassles of life into something positive.

-For instance, she says it can be challenging to take her husband on outings; she has to to be on guard against him wandering off.
-Also, he's begun to have trouble navigating in and out of the car, and that can be frustrating for them both.
-But, instead of focusing on the downside, she's taught herself to spend those long moments being consciously grateful for what they're still able to do together.
+For instance, she says it can be challenging to take her husband on outings; she has to be on guard against him wandering off.
+Also, he has begun to have trouble navigating in and out of the car, and that can be frustrating for them both.
+But instead of focusing on the downside, she has taught herself to spend those long moments being consciously grateful for what they're still able to do together.

-Though her husband can't work or take trips anymore, she's helped him rediscover music.
+Though her husband can't work or take trips anymore, she has helped him rediscover music.
 "I signed him up for harmonica lessons every Saturday," she says.
 And that's great for both of them.
-"Just being with him when he makes music — he plays a mean blues harmonica — it's wonderful for me, too."
+"Just being with him when he makes music — he plays a mean blues harmonica — it's wonderful for me too."

 She's learning to cling to the positive moments that come alongside the stress.
 And this makes it easier.
 "Everything that we do that's challenging, I look for that silver lining," Warehall says.

-But this doesn't come naturally, she says; she's tried to build a habit of gratitude.
+But this doesn't come naturally, she says; she has tried to build a habit of gratitude.
 Writing down one thing each day is a good reminder that there are still lots of joyful moments — despite their stressful situation.

-"[Paul] picks up on my energy, and if my energy is positive it's easier to care for him," his wife says.
+"[Paul] picks up on my energy, and if my energy is positive, it's easier to care for him," Warehall says.

-She's learned to focus on what is, instead of what's lost.
+She has learned to focus on what is, instead of what's lost.
 "I remind myself I still have him.
 I can still hug him and hold him and tell him I love him."

 "In the context of stress, it can be hard to see the positive things," says Moskowitz.
-"So, taking a moment to notice things you're grateful for is really beneficial."
+"So taking a moment to notice things you're grateful for is really beneficial."

 "We're not saying don't be sad or upset about what's going on," Moskowitz emphasizes.
 "But we know people can experience positive emotion alongside that negative emotion, and that positive emotion can help them cope better."